Wolankeyutomone Kisi Apaciyewik Fund

 Eligibility

-Wabanaki Tribal Governments: any of the five federally recognized tribal governments in what is currently known as Maine
+- Wabanaki Tribal Government: any of the five federally recognized tribal governments in what is currently known as Maine.

-Wabanaki NGO: a non-governmental organization or non-profit organization with a majority (50% or more) of Wabanaki citizens or descendants that make up the board of directors, staff leadership, and community organizers
+- Wabanaki NGO: a non-governmental organization or non-profit organization with a majority of Wabanaki individuals that make up the board of directors, staff leadership, and community organizers (greater than 50% combined).

-Wabanaki Individual: a citizen of one of the five federally recognized tribal governments in what is currently known as Maine
+- Wabanaki Individual: a citizen of one of the five federally recognized Wabanaki tribal governments in what is now known as Maine (proof of citizenship required).

 The Commission is committed to funding people and organizations who do the following: